Thebigbignooby/weather-api/README.md

 One Db image for dev & tests?
 Or one db image for dev, and another for tests?

+update: silly me.
+It's one MongoDB image in which we create a test db and a dev db.

 ## Dev Log

 ### Log: 1